 Lisbon is one of the world’s greatest food cities, and you’ll experience the very best of it on this unique adventure in partnership with Culinary Backstreets.
 We’ll journey beyond the city’s tiled buildings and narrow streets to discover Lisbon’s long legacy and vibrant innovations in culinary inventiveness.
-We’ll learn about the voyages and trade routes that stocked the city’s pantry with spices, and sample the contemporary fare that inflects traditional dishes with Goan influences.
+We’ll learn about the voyages and trade routes that stocked Europe’s pantry with spices, and sample the contemporary fare that inflects traditional dishes with influences from Goa and beyond.
 We’ll enjoy iconic egg-custard pastries, baked in the shadow of historic convents, and venture far past the city center to get an insider perspective on fresh-from-the-water seafood at the city’s bustling ports.
-We’ll also be taking a day trip to the Troia Peninsula, where we’ll visit the Roman ruins with local archaeologists.
+We’ll also be taking a day trip to the Troia Peninsula, where we’ll visit the well-preserved Roman ruins with local archaeologists.
 This week-long journey will be a feast for all your senses.

 Our partner, Culinary Backstreets: In order to create and curate this unique experience, we’ve partnered closely with Culinary Backstreets, a global guide to local eats that publishes restaurant reviews and features on local culinary culture.
 They bring these stories to life on culinary tours and special events, offered in 12 cities around the world, and have extensive international experience with all things gastronomical.

 Gastro Obscura Trips: inspiring wonder and curiosity about the world through food and drink.

 The listed price of the trip is per person based on double occupancy.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you: